-In the majority of circumstances any health staff member needing to take action and intervention concerning the safety and wellbeing of a child will refer directly to CPFS, which will then make a determination regarding contacting the WA Police Child buse Squad.
+In the majority of circumstances any health staff member needing to take action and intervention concerning the safety and wellbeing of a child will refer directly to CPFS, which will then make a determination regarding contacting the WA Police Child Abuse Squad.

-In circumstances where a health staff member makes a determination that there is an immediate threat to a child, or any other person, they may decide, after consultation with line management, regional child protection expert or the CPU at PMH (9340 8646), to contact either police emergency (000) or the WA Police Child Abuse Squad on 131 444.
-In these circumstances a report must also be lodged with CPUS as soon as practical.
+In circumstances where a WA health system staff member makes a determination that there is an immediate threat to a child, or any other person, they may decide, after consultation with line management, regional child protection expert or the CPU at PMH/PCH (9340 8646), to contact either police emergency (000) or the WA Police Child Abuse Squad on 131 444.
+In these circumstances a report must also be lodged with CPFS as soon as practical.